-The selling stockholders hold 4,048,868 shares of our common stock.
-Upon the effectiveness of this registration statement of which this prospectus is a part, the selling stockholders may freely sell all of their shares in the public market and otherwise.
-As of October 8, 2007, 14,091,059 shares of our common stock were outstanding.
-As of October 8, 2007, 569,141 additional shares of our common stock were subject to outstanding stock options.
-All of the shares issued and sold in our initial public offering consummated on May 18, 2005, our secondary offering consummated on January 31, 2006 and our secondary offering consummated on June 18, 2007 are freely tradable under the securities laws, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act, which generally includes officers, directors and holders of 10% or more of our common stock.
-After the sale of all of the shares offered in this prospectus, less than 1% of the shares of our common stock held by existing stockholders will be restricted or control shares.
-Such shares may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 promulgated under the Securities Act or otherwise.
-Future sales of a substantial number of
+Our current stockholders hold a substantial number of shares that they will be able to sell in the public market in the near future.
+As of May 4, 2007, 13,866,191 shares of our common stock were outstanding.
+As of May 4, 2007, 814,929 additional shares of our common stock were subject to outstanding stock options.
+All of the shares issued and sold in our initial public offering and our secondary offering, are freely tradable under the securities laws, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act, which generally includes officers, directors and holders of 10% or more of our common stock.
+3,259,023 shares of our common stock, in addition to the shares included in this prospectus, held by existing stockholders are restricted or control shares and may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rules 144 promulgated under the Securities Act or otherwise.
+Future sales of a substantial number of shares of our common stock could cause our stock price to fall and/or impair our ability to raise capital through the sale of additional stock.